open-contracts/protocol/README.md

-# Ethereum Contracts of the Open Contracts Protocol
+# The Open Contracts Protocol on chain
 The ethereum smart contracts used by the Open Contracts protocol.